lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

 # Configure AEM Assets with Brand Portal {#configure-integration}

-Adobe Experience Manager (AEM) Assets is configured with Brand Portal through Adobe I/O which enables asset publishing, asset distribution, and asset contribution features.

-This help describes the following two use-cases:
-* If you are a new Brand Portal user and want to configure your AEM Assets author instance with Brand Portal, you can create new configuration to setup an authorization channel for communication between your AEM Assets author instance and Brand Portal tenant.
-* If you are an existing Brand Portal user with your AEM Assets author instance configured with Brand Portal, it is recommended to delete the existing configuration and create new configuration on Adobe I/O.

->[!NOTE]
-   >
-   >Configuring AEM Assets with Brand Portal via Adobe I/O is supported on AEM 6.3 and above.

-The information provided is based on the assumption that anyone reading this Help is familiar with the following technologies:

-* Installing, configuring, and administering Adobe Experience Manager and AEM packages

-* Using Linux and Microsoft Windows operating systems

-## How configuration works? {#how-integration-works}

-AEM Assets is configured with Brand Portal through Adobe I/O which procures an IMS token for authorization of your Brand Portal tenant.
+Adobe Experience Manager (AEM) Assets is configured with Brand Portal through Adobe I/O which procures an IMS token for authorization of your Brand Portal tenant.

 >[!NOTE]
    >